elmokulc/conman/README.md

     conman init
     ```

-    This will create a file named `.conman-config.yml` in your project directory.
+    This will create a directory named `.conman` within the configuration file `conman-config.yml`.

     ```bash
     $ ➜ ~/my_project $ conman init
     $ ➜ ~/my_project $ tree -a
     .
+    └── .conman
-    └── .conman-config.yml
+        └── conman-config.yml

-    0 directories, 1 file
+    1 directory, 1 file
     ```
-- Edit the `.conman-config.yml` configuration file to fit your needs.
+- Edit the `conman-config.yml` configuration file to fit your needs.

 As example: